 On February 27, 2013, the Wholesale Water Customers BAWSCA made an early repayment of \$356,139 to the Enterprise. \$12,360 of the repayment proceeds were deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement, dated February 27, 2013, to refund and legally defease a portion of the outstanding 2010 Series D bonds.
 BAWSCA repayment funds were combined with \$165 from the 2010 Series D Capitalized Interest Account.
 This deposit, together with certain other available monies, was held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities consisting of United States Treasury Securities - SLGS.
 The principal and interest on monies held by the escrow agent will be sufficient to partially defease a portion of the 2010 Series D bonds maturing November 1, 2015 through 2017.
-As of June 30, 2020 and 2019, the principal amount of 2010 Series D bonds outstanding was \$30,990 and \$47,770, respectively.
+A portion of the proceeds from 2020 Series E and 2020 Series G refunding bonds was deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreements, dated October 1, 2020, to refund and legally defease the outstanding 2010 Series D bonds.
+These deposits, together with certain other available monies were held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities.
+The principal and interest on monies held by the escrow agent will be sufficient to refund and legally defease all of the maturities of the 2010 Series D bonds starting on November 1, 2021.
+As of June 30, 2021 and 2020, the principal amount of 2010 Series D bonds outstanding was \$0 and \$30,990, respectively.

 The 2010 Series E Bonds in the par amount of \$344,200 were issued as taxable Build America Bonds (with Direct Pay Subsidy) to provide \$300,446 in new money proceeds for WSIP capital projects.
 The Series E bonds were issued as serial and term bonds with coupons ranging from 4.9% to 6.0% and have a final maturity of 2040.
-The Series E bonds have a true interest cost (net of federal subsidy) of 3.8%.
-As of June 30, 2020 and 2019, the principal amount of 2010 Series E bonds outstanding was \$344,200.
+The Series E bonds have a true interest cost